mimblewimble/grin/doc/chain/chain_sync.md

 If a hard fork occurs, the network may become split, forcing new nodes to always push their horizon back to when the hard fork occurred.
-While this is not a problem for short-term hard forks, it may become an issue for long-term or permanent forks To prevent this situation, peers should always be checked for hard fork related capabilities (a bitmask of features a peer exposes) on connection.
+While this is not a problem for short-term hard forks, it may become an issue for long-term or permanent forks.
+To prevent this situation, peers should always be checked for hard fork related capabilities (a bitmask of features a peer exposes) on connection.